CharlieCurious/Princeton-Algorithms-I/README.md

 </p>

 <h2> Description </h2>

-### All assignments are graded 100/100.
+<h3>All assignments are graded 100/100.</h3>

-You can consult the .java files in the src  folder, or you can import the .zip with all the assignments directly to Eclipse IDE.</br>
+You can consult the .java files in the src  folder, or you can import the .zip with all the assignments directly to Eclipse IDE.